 Or, you can use aqua faba (canned chickpea liquid) in place of the egg.

-Then for the sauce, simply use vegan mayonnaise in place of the regular mayonnaise.
+Then for the sauce, simply use vegan mayonnaise in place of regular mayonnaise.
 Et voilà—easy peasy!

 - 3 large eggs

-- 2 cups whole-wheat Panko bread crumbs* (or gluten-free as needed)
+- 2 cups whole-wheat Panko bread crumbs (regular or gluten-free Panko also work)